 How long does it take to master Wing Chun?

 To many today are self-appointed “masters”.
 But the truth is that you can not master Wing Chun.
 You can get good, but you can’t master it.
 Even sifus are still students.
 Mastering Wing Chun takes more than one lifetime.
 Plus, Wing Chun is a vehicle for self-discovery and self-improvement.
 It enhances but does not serve you, nor should your students be considered or treated as your servants to you.

 Does Wing Chun Have Belts, Ranks or Levels?

-Although Wing Chun does not have belts, Wing Chun does have levels.
+How many levels are there in Wing Chun?
+Although Wing Chun does not have belts, there are several Wing Chun levels.
 Unfortunately, there is no one agreed upon curriculum across different schools, lineages or sifus.
 The reality is that Wing Chun schools are so different in terms of a ranking system that you can’t really tell one from another.

-I know this doesn’t help wrap to wrap the mind around the time needed to get good, but it looks to be the reality.
+I know this doesn’t help you wrap the mind around the time needed to get good, but it looks to be the reality.